pierrediedhiou/cybersecurity-journey/glossary.md

 - **Honeypot** — A decoy system designed to attract and detect attackers
 - **Hex (Hexadecimal)** — Base-16 number system used to display raw packet data in network analysis tools
+- **Hash Collision** — When two different inputs produce the same hash output.
+Considered a weakness in a hash function
+- **Hash Function** — A function that takes input data of any size and produces a fixed-size output called a hash value or digest
+- **Hash Value** — A fixed-size string of characters computed by a hash function from an input of any size
+- **Hashcat** — A popular password cracking tool that uses wordlists and hash types to recover plaintext passwords
+- **HMAC** — Keyed-Hash Message Authentication Code, uses a cryptographic hash function combined with a secret key to verify the authenticity and integrity of data
 ## I
 - **Injection** — Attack inserting malicious code into an input field
 - **IP Address** — Internet Protocol Address, a unique numerical label assigned